 (Additional paragraph – Feb.
 9, 2013) What I observe about Philippine culture is that it treats children as objects.
 Some Filipinos may see children as equal to animals, simply because of their less developed (as compared to adults) state.
 Thus, the adults would bark commands or expect children to obey them, similar to ordering a dog.
 This is a dehumanizing aspect of Philippine culture.
 Or even people who think children are cute may unknowingly treat children as objects.
 They may find a child cute, and pinch, overdress, bother or do something that reflects their fancies over the child, but puts the child in discomfort.
 This should be avoided at all costs.

 We certainly need to improve our view of children beyond what tradition and convention tell us.
 Of course, what we need now is to improve our economic situation.
 Poverty is a strong factor in poor treatment of children.
 Because of poverty, we have other problems like street children and out-of-school youth.
 To alleviate this, improving our economy is a necessity.
-And this will include constitutional reform, because poverty is related to flaws in our laws.
-With a better economy, there will be less poverty and there will be better treatment of children.
+And this may include constitutional reform, because poverty may be related to flaws in our laws, as well as our personal and social beliefs.
+Hopefully, with a better economy, there will be less poverty and better treatment of children.

 But of course, media reform is necessary to improve treatment of children.
 In fact, this Willing Willie episode, more people see it as a problem of the whole media industry than just Willie’s problem.
 And as a reason to return to better programming.
 I miss shows like Sesame Street and The Electric Company, and even local shows like Batibot. that was more respectful of children and helps educates them.
 The likes of Bodgie Pascua and Feny Angeles Bautista promote kindness to children, and we certainly need more people like them on TV.
 We also need to return the kind of shows that see children in a more respectful manner and also emphasize that its the adults that should give more to the children, and not the other way around.